Professor Gaskins in The Hague

 Honored alum shares good news and praise for former Department Chairman Larry Fuchs

 Julieanna Richardson '76, a major in American Studies (as well as Theatre Arts), is, we believe, the first of the graduates in our program to receive an honorary degree.
-Professor Lawrence H. Fuchs, now a resident of Canton, Massachusetts, was long the chair of the Department of American Studies.
+Professor Lawrence H. Fuchs was long the chair of the Department of American Studies.
 Her letter is below.